 The pre-med office maintains Canvas sites with a wealth of information for students interested in their specified professional programs.
 The OU Pre-Med Facebook is accessible to anyone.

-Prospective students may contact OU Prospective Students Services or call that office at 405-325-2151, for an appointment with an OU pre-med advisor.
+Future Sooners may contact OU Admissions & Recruitment at 405-325-2151, for an appointment with an OU pre-medical professions advisor.

 Mock Interview appointments may be made through the iAdvise appointment system.

-Veterinary medicine advising is available from Dustye Bailey, who guides pre-veterinary students through their preparatory studies, admissions examinations, and the veterinary school application process.
-She also sponsors the Pre-Vet Club at OU.
-The club provides students with a place to network and find information about various programs and institutions.
+Veterinary medicine advising is available from Dustye Bailey and Amber Demastus, who guide pre-veterinary students through their preparatory studies, admissions examinations, and the veterinary school application process.

 Pre-vet advising is offered by scheduled appointments.
-Please contact Dustye at 325-2457or at email@example.com to check on availability, schedule an appointment, or for general questions you may have.
+Please schedule appointments through iAdvise.ou.edu or call 405-325-1596 for general questions you may have.

 Communication sciences and disorders, dental hygiene, nursing, nutritional sciences, occupational therapy, pharmacy, physical therapy, and the radiologic technologies advising is available from any of the advisors in University College.
 The assistance of an academic counselor is especially important to the pre-health profession student who wants to complete his/her admission requirements while maintaining a competitive grade point average for admission to the University of Oklahoma Health Sciences Center.